-I have spent the past three days in Galilee.
+A few years back, I spent three days in Galilee.
 Jesus was raised here.
-His earthly father Joseph was a “Tekton” who made useful things of stone or wood.
+His earthly father Joseph was a “tekton” who made useful things of stone or wood.
 I am certain a young Jesus must have shadowed Joseph, played with chisels and hammers and dreamed of being a carpenter some day.

 But things don’t always go like you figure.
 Joseph disappears from the Biblical narrative after Jesus turned twelve and most assume he died.
 It must have been tough on young Jesus.
 Clearly Jesus did not enter this world with a pain free card.

 In my reflections upon this story, I would like to offer seven sundry Father’s Day thoughts:

 1. Fathers often get a bad rap these days.